-With respect to full disclosure, it should be noted that this bread is made with white bread flour, whole wheat flour and a little rye, so it’s not really and truly “whole wheat”, should some of you be reluctant to try a bread that’s too “grainy”.
+With respect to full disclosure, note that this bread is made with white bread flour, whole wheat flour and a little rye, so it’s not really and truly “whole wheat”, should some of you be reluctant to try a bread that’s too “grainy”.
 In fact, there’s not a whole lot of whole wheat in it but enough to give it a distinct taste.

 And for those who are reluctant to eat sourdough bread because you think it’s “too sour”, breathe easy: this one isn’t sour at all.

-If you’ve been following along, the previous Pain au Levain and Pain au Levain with Mixed Starters followed basically the same process: start up the starter(s) 12 – 16 hours prior so this is the same case today.
+If you’ve followed along, the earlier Pain au Levain and Pain au Levain with Mixed Starters followed basically the same process: start the starter(s) 12 – 16 hours before so this is the same case today.
 This time, it was a somewhat stiff starter at 60% hydration.